Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications

 \item[2.3] Evaluating results at run-time, originating from LLM responses, outputs of action executions, or other agents, i.e., the evaluation through other LLM agents.
 An evaluation must conclude whether a result satisfies defined criteria, e.g., computation or calculation results falling in defined classes or reaching an expected value.

 \item[2.4] Invoking prompts, action execution for an agent or other agents at run-time unconditionally or conditionally based on previous results and evaluations.

 \end{itemize} \end{itemize}

-The requirements related to prompting and evaluations concern in multi-agent systems the capability to support specific techniques such as chaining or constraining the reasoning in the context of action executions.
+The requirements related to prompting and evaluation concern the multi-agent systems' capability to support specific techniques, such as chaining or constraining the reasoning in the context of action executions.
 For example, constraints can be placed on prompts and responses regarding their format, e.g., text strings, integer or decimal values, patterns, or complex syntax rules of formal languages or programming languages.
-In this case, the evaluation encompasses a syntax evaluation of the LLM responses before execution by, e.g., a python-capable agent.
+In this case, the evaluation encompasses a syntax evaluation of the LLM responses before execution by, e.g., a Python-capable agent.